AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 >[!NOTE]
 >
->Note that the validation mechanism has no way to reconcile if the overlaid content has been properly incorporated into the overlay file.
+>The validation mechanism has no way to reconcile if the overlaid content has been properly incorporated into the overlay file.
 Therefore this validation will continue to report over conflicts even after the necessary changes have been made.

 ##### Validate ACLs {#acls}